What is I Have Seen

 See if you can spot the similarity.

-Taken into consideration that there constantly is war some place on our beautiful planet, "our times" could be any time – mine, yours, our grand parents, our children ...
+Taken into consideration that there constantly is war some place on our beautiful planet, "our times" could be any time – mine, your's, our grand parents', our children's ...

 Anyway, war is a big atrocity, aberration, and abomination.